-This protocol is dedicated to an a posteriori staining of silica surface with a fluorescent dye in order to image the labeled objects by means of fluorescence microscopy, and more specifically, confocal laser scanning microscopy.
-The staining protocol was designed for an easy, fast and inexpensive sample preparation.
-The mounting strategy will be also detailed for improving 3D-reconstruction quality.
-Biogenic silica can be also stained in vivo during its biosynthesis (eg several protocols are available for diatoms) but this will not be detailed here.
-Other biominerals could be also adressed by this method but there is a lower staining efficiciency with calcite.
+This protocol is dedicated to an a posteriori staining of biogenic silica particles (i.e. their surfaces) with a fluorescent dye in order to image the labeled objects by means of fluorescence microscopy, and more specifically, confocal laser scanning microscopy.
+The staining protocol was designed for a convenient, fast and affordable sample preparation.
+The mounting strategy is also detailed for improving 3D-reconstruction quality.
+Biogenic silica can be also stained in vivo during its biosynthesis (eg several protocols are available for diatoms) but this is not detailed here.
+Other biominerals could be also adressed by this method but the staining efficiciency is lower for calcite.

-1 Preparation of the bio-silica particles.
+1 Preparation of the biogenic silica particles.
 If they come from living organisms, they should be cleaned and the organic materials removed.
 There are many protocols available in the literature which are based on acidic and/or oxidizing and/or detergent and/or solvent treatments.
 The mineral micro-fossils or sediments can be processed right away after a quick water washing step.
-If some organics remains are still attached, they will be also stained and then they will mask the silica surface.
+If some organics remains are still attached, they will be most likely also stained and they will mask the silica surface.

-At the end of this step you should have a suspention of clean particles in 1 ml of ddwater, into a 2 ml micro-centrifuge tube.
+At the end of this step you should have a suspention of clean particle(s) in doubledistilled or ultrapure water (dd-H2O).